KC-85/Joystick_Journalist/README.md

 > [!IMPORTANT]
 > The examples in these templates are strongly influenced by the Code Institute walkthrough project called "I Think Therefore I Blog".

+> [!IMPORTANT]
+> In order to generate the site mockup, I had to use a browser extension to disable iFrames.

 ## UX

 ### The 5 Planes of UX